kurtysgithub/ModelTrain/ReadMe.md

 </p>
 <p>
 This describes my homemade DCC++ model train system, where 6 trains can run at the same time.<p>
-The DCC++ signals send through the tracks from the controlunit to the trains are described - as well as the related coding.
+The DCC++ signals - send from the controlunit through the tracks to the trains are described - as well as the related coding.
 </p>
 <p>
 A control unit with 6 manual controls have been constructed using an arduino and related hardware.<p>
 A decoder for the train is also build using an arduino.
+<p>BUT</p>
+Before you can run it all, we need to establish some Power Supplies for the system.
+<p>AND we need to ensure the polarity of the tracks are OK, depending on the layout.
+To avoid short circuits when track-connections are 'twisted' we insert some automation electronics which switches the polarity of the track when a train is passing.</p>
 </p>
 <h2>
 <p>